UP | HOME

 Rather than raw camera data, the image data can be compressed to use less bandwidth.

-• For python usage, the republish feature is the most important.
+• For python usage, the republish node is the most important.

 OpenCV